brson/the-end-of-unsafety/script.md

 "How can I maintain memory safety in a concurrent program without a global GC?"

+## HEAP

+Let me illustrate the problem.
+Here we have two isolated threads, each with its own heap (on top), and stack (on bottom).

+Now, imagine I create an object in thread A's heap.

+(next fragment)

+Here represented by a blue balloon.

+Now, imagine that thread B wants that balloon, so I send it from thread A to thread B.

+(next fragment)

+So far so good.
+But how should the language actually implement that?
+Well, since we have isolated heaps, perhaps we make a deep copy of the balloon, copying the balloon over to the other heap.

+But what if the balloon itself contains pointers to other ballons?
+How do you deal with those?

+These are hard problems to solve, and it's easy to end up back in a situation like this...

+## TANGLE

+With pointers from multiple threads pointing into the same objects.

+And then we need a global GC again.

+## INS

+For months we batted around this problem of sending objects between threads without invalidating pointers, and without a garbage collector.

+Around this time Niko Matsakis joined the team.
+Niko was an actual trained type theorist, and he brought some good ideas.

+Niko was looking at a research project called Cyclone and wondering if we could learn from it.
+Cyclone was a safe dialect of C that used static analysis to track the validity of pointers.

+Cyclone's system was somewhat limited and did not directly solve our multithreading problem.

 <!-- The Future of Rust -->